![]() |

 Special Species Information

-• New rockfish regulations took effect June 1 for Kodiak and Afognak waters north of Dangerous and Outlet Capes.
-This includes all the waters of Afognak, Raspberry and Shuyak Islands as well as Chiniak, Ugak and Marmot Bays and all of Whale Pass and Kupreanof Strait.
+- New rockfish regulations took effect April 1 for Kodiak and Afognak waters north of Dangerous and Cape Ikolik.
+This includes all the waters of Afognak, Raspberry and Shuyak Islands as well as Chiniak, Ugak and Marmot Bays and all of Whale Pass, Kupreanof Straight and the Westside of Kodiak Island.
 It is also in effect for all anglers, both resident and non-resident.

-• The standard bag limit for non-pelagic and yelloweye is still in effect Island wide, only 2 of your rockfish bag limit may be non-pelagic species and only one of these may be a yelloweye.
+- The standard bag limit for yelloweye rockfish is still in effect Island wide, only one fish of your rockfish bag limit may be a yelloweye.

 Emergency Orders